Crime Briefs: The Rifle ‘Good Samaritan’ shot himself

 Sheriff’s deputies arrested a 30-year-old New Castle woman after witnesses say she was brandishing a rifle and screaming at two family members on Pinon Run.

-“The armed female was reportedly yelling at the other parties that they were trespassing on her property,” the responding deputy wrote in an affidavit.
+“The armed female was reportedly yelling at the other parties that they were trespassing on her property,” a deputy wrote in an affidavit.

 Watching the 30-year-old’s kids, the younger sister said she got agitated when one of the children “fake cried.”